IIIF/api/source/auth/2.0/index.md

 The `description` property is _OPTIONAL_ and may give additional human-readable information about the error.

 When returning JSON directly, the service _MUST_ use the appropriate HTTP status code for the response to describe the error (for example 400, 401 or 503).
 The postMessage web page response _MUST_ use the 200 HTTP status code to ensure that the body is received by the client correctly.

+If the error is `expiredCredentials`, the client _SHOULD_ first try to acquire another token from the token service, before sending the user to the login service again.
+The client _MAY_ also do this for `invalidCredentials`.

 ### 2.3.
 Logout Service
 {: #logout-service}